How to Market to LOHAS Food and Beverage Consumers

-As a brand, you may be wondering how to market to LOHAS consumers.
+As a brand, you may be wondering how to market to LOHAS food and beverage consumers.
 Glenn Rudberg, a partner and Director of Brand Strategy at ETHOS, has more than 25 years of experience marketing to LOHAS.
 Glenn’s career started at Tom’s of Maine where he was introduced to the concept of LOHAS; and he brokered early conversations about the segment with Whole Foods Market.
 Since then, Rudberg has kept a close eye on LOHAS for many of his clients, and he has wisdom to share.

 Q: How would you describe a LOHAS consumer?

 A: Before LOHAS, we called them Cultural Creatives.
 This is based on early LOHAS work done by social documentarian Paul Ray, author of The Cultural Creatives: How 50 Million People Are Changing the World.
 At their core, I believe that LOHAS have always been intuitive people who see themselves as individuals, and who seek brands that align with their values.
 In a sentence, LOHAS describes a consumer who actively seeks out a healthier and more sustainable lifestyle.
 They do this in all they do, from who they build relationships with to the products and services they buy.
 They are also tend to be early adopters and therefore predictors of upcoming trends.

 Q: What are LOHAS food and beverage consumers looking for?